 - Those who have realistic goals for their surgery.

 These are some general features that suitable weight loss surgery candidates may have.
-As a result, it is not a requirement to possess all of these and most people do not.
-Also, there are relatively few specific factors which make somebody a suitable gastric bypass candidate over another form of surgery.
+As a result, it is not necessary to possess all of these and most people do not.
+Also, relatively few specific factors make somebody a suitable gastric bypass candidate over another form of surgery.
 The decision is ultimately yours based on the advice of your surgeon and your preferences.

 Having said that, each type of surgery has its own advantages and disadvantages.
-For a gastric bypass procedure, these include:
+For example, for a gastric bypass procedure, these include:

 - A higher proportion of weight loss in people who have a gastric bypass than a gastric sleeve.

 - The effects are well-studied, and the technique has been in use for many years.

 - A higher risk of complications and involves major surgery.